 The Housing Act has been amended to provide a legal basis for promoting the social housing policy.
 In accordance with the act, the central government also assists local governments with land acquisition, financing, taxation issues and the formation of implementation teams.

-State-owned land or buildings not designed for public use may now be leased on a long-term basis or utilized without remuneration.
+State-owned land or buildings not designated for public use may now be leased on a long-term basis or utilized without remuneration.
 Land owned by the Ministry of National Defense may also be used for social housing purposes.
 These measures have created more avenues for local governments to acquire land and resources.

 To alleviate the financial burden on local governments, a social housing financing service platform has been created as a means of providing local governments with low-interest, long-term loans for social housing projects.